freenas/freenas-docs/userguide/freenas_install.rst

 If the system BIOS does not support EFI with BIOS emulation, see if it has an option to boot using legacy BIOS mode.

-When installing FreeNAS® to a compact flash card, make sure that the card has been MSDOS formatted first.

 When the system starts to boot but hangs with this repeated error message::